DaanJG98/RNA-Seq-Workflow/README.md

 # RNA-Seq-Workflow
 A workflow for getting information for genes based on RNA-seq data.
 This workflow was built using Snakemake, a pythonic workflow system, and uses Python, Shell and R scripts for its various tasks.
-The workflow gathers the following information for genes and returns it a human-readable report:
+The workflow gathers the following information for genes and returns it in a human-readable report:
 * NCBI ID
 * Nucleotide sequence and GC-percentage
 * Literature (PubMed)